devKaos117/tech.lib/tech.lib/Linux/Commands/lsusb.md

 > [!info] Display information about USB buses and devices connected to them

-Utility for displaying information about USB buses in the system and the devices connected to them.
-It uses [[udev]]'s hardware database to associate a full human-readable name to the vendor ID and the product ID
+Utility for displaying information about [[Plataform/USB|USB]] buses in the system and the devices connected to them.
+It uses [[Linux/udev|udev]]'s hardware database to associate a full human-readable name to the vendor ID and the product ID

 ## Command
 ```txt